-Coach Pride begins his sixth season at the helm with the Bison in 2014.
+Coach Pride begins his seventh season at the helm with the Bison in 2015.

 Pride led the Bison to a 20-21 overall record and 11-3 in North Eastern Athletic Conference (NEAC) play in 2013.
 Coach Pride was named NEAC Coach of the Year for the second consecutive year.
 Four Gallaudet players earned All-NEAC honors under Pride's tutelage.
 Juniors Casey Hicks and Chris Guinn were named to the second team while senior Tommy Barksdale and sophomore Brandon Holsworth were named to the first team.
 Barksdale and Holsworth also earned D3baseball.com second and third team honors, respectively.
 Holsworth was also named NEAC Pitcher of the Year.
 Barksdale was named to the 2013 Eastern College Athletic Conference (ECAC) Division III Baseball South All-Star second team and American Basketball Coaches Association (ABCA/Rawlings) Division III All-South region second team.

 In 2012, Pride guided the Bison to one of their best seasons in program history.
 Gallaudet won a school record 25 games.
 The Bison were one game away from winning the NEAC conference championship.
 Sophomores William Bissell, Casey Hicks and senior William Chapman made first team All-NEAC while junior Tommy Barksdale and sophomore Marcus Smith made second team All-NEAC.
 Bissell was named Conference Player of the Year for the second year in a row.
 He also was named to first team All-South Region while Chapman earned third team.
 Pride was honored as NEAC Coach of the Year.